A Global Census of Metals in the Universe: Metal Mass Density of the Stellar Phase

 At $z\sim2-3$, we perform a linear regression to the mass-metallicity data derived from the Ly$\alpha$ Tomography IMACS Survey (LATIS) by \cite{chartab2023}.
 This results in a $Z_*(m_*)$ of the form,

 This relationship is consistent with other studies at this redshift, notably \cite{cullen2019} who use the VANDELS survey \citep{mclure2018,pentericci2018} and \cite{kashino2022} who use the zCOSMOS-deep redshift survey \citep{lilly2007,kashino2021}.
 All three surveys employ the same method to derive $Z_*(m_*)$---fitting the composite spectra of star-forming galaxies binned by $m_*$ with stellar population synthesis models.
-These stellar metal abundances primarily trace the iron abundance $\left[\rm{Fe/H}\right].$\footnote{ We express the logarithmic abundance relative to solar of a specific element $\rm{X}$ as: $[\rm{X}/\rm{H}]=\log \{N({\rm{X}})/ N({\rm{H}})\} - \log \{{\rm X/H}\}_{\odot}$ } The metallicities derived by all three are FUV luminosity weighted.
+These stellar metal abundances primarily trace the iron abundance $\left[\rm{Fe/H}\right].$\footnote{ We express the logarithmic abundance relative to solar of a specific element $\rm{X}$ as: $[\rm{X}/\rm{H}]=\log \{N({\rm{X}})/ N({\rm{H}})\} - \log \{{\rm X/H}\}_{\odot}$ } The metallicities derived by all three are FUV-luminosity-weighted.
 The key difference between these studies lies in the choice of stellar synthesis codes.
 While both \cite{kashino2022} and \cite{chartab2023} use the Binary Population and Spectral Synthesis (BPASS) code \citep{eldridge2017}, \cite{cullen2019} use the Starburst99 (SB99) models \citep{Leitherer1999}.
-In this work, we adopt the \cite{chartab2023} mass-metallicity relation since it utilizes a larger, higher resolution dataset and employs the BPASS v2.2.1 code, which incorporates binary systems in the stellar synthesis model.
+In this work, we adopt the \cite{chartab2023} mass-metallicity relation since it utilizes a larger, higher-resolution dataset and employs the BPASS v2.2.1 code, which incorporates binary systems in the stellar synthesis model.
 This is important because the metallicities are derived by fitting the composite spectra to the SED models.
-Binary systems which constitute $\sim70\%$ of the stellar populations \citep{sana2012,li2013,sana2014,eldridge2017}, cause the resulting spectra to be bluer and, thus, affect the estimated metallicities.
-For instance, \cite{cullen2019} report metallicities derived using Starburst99 models to be slightly higher than those derived using BPASS models.
+Binary systems, which constitute $\sim70\%$ of the stellar populations, \citep{sana2012,li2013,sana2014,eldridge2017}, cause the resulting spectra to be bluer and, thus, affect the estimated metallicities.
+For instance, \cite{cullen2019} report metallicities derived using BPASS models with binary systems to be $\sim0.1\,{\rm dex}$ lower than those derived using Starburst99 models.